-The holiday season has arrived and for many of us this can mean an abundance of activities and responsibilities.
-This busyness can become a stress instead of a joy.
-Instead of feeling grateful for the many blessings and celebrating the birth of Christ, the focus may be on feeling stretched between the many family obligations, complicated family relationships, or not having family to celebrate with.
-The joy of the holidays can get lost.
-A few key reminders can help keep our focus on what is truly important during this season.
+The holiday season has arrived and for many of us this means an abundance of activities and responsibilities.
+Amidst this holiday busyness of gifts, gatherings, and preparations, we often forget the joy of the holidays, and stress can take over.
+A few key reminders help keep our focus on what is truly important during this season.

 Isaiah 9:6, “For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.”

 The true meaning of many sacred holy-days, such as Christmas, has been diluted due to the influence of our culture and also our own tendency to get wrapped up in various activities and expectations.
-What better way to deal with the lack of balance during the holidays than to remember their true meaning?
+What better way to deal with the lack of balance during Christmas than to remember its true meaning?
 The birth of Jesus Christ the Son of God, coming to earth as a baby, fully human and fully divine, is indeed something to celebrate.
-We must keep the focus on this reason why we celebrate.
-Maintaining our personal and intimate relationship with Christ is of utmost importance during busy seasons.
-Our relationship with Christ should be the core from which all other areas of our life radiate.
-Sometimes when we most need to be connected with Christ and with a body of believers, we have the most difficulty doing it.
-We need to make efforts to immerse ourselves in a Christ-centered environment, to look for opportunities that will allow us to encourage others and be encouraged by others.
-Just as we find ways to ready ourselves for the upcoming holiday season, we also need find ways to keep our Bible devotion time during the holiday season.
+Some key questions to consider:

 Romans 12:5, “So we, being many, are one body in Christ, and every one members one of another.”